matuteiglesias/journal/content/Dev/2024-11-03_Data_Processing_and_Algorithm_Implementation.md

 ## 📅 2024-11-03 — Session: Data Processing and Algorithm Implementation

 **🕒 22:30–23:10**
-**🏷️ Labels**: data processing, Python, greedy algorithm, dataset filtering, JSON manipulation
+**🏷️ Labels**: Data Processing, Python, Greedy Algorithm, Dataset Filtering, Json Manipulation
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance [[data processing]] capabilities and implement algorithms for efficient data management and student course selection.
+The session aimed to enhance data processing capabilities and implement algorithms for efficient data management and student course selection.

 ### Key Activities
 - Filtered a dataset to retain records with individuals having more than one exam entry, focusing on those with at least two exam records.